DOJ reveals striking details of riot arrests, including helicopter laser strikes and precinct arson

 The DOJ specifically released a document, obtained by Fox News, that outlines in dramatic detail how some of the arrests were made amid the chaos.

-For example, Branden Michael Wolfe, 23, was spotted on June 3 "wearing body armor and a law enforcement duty belt and carrying a baton" as he tried to enter a home improvement store.
+For example, Branden Michael Wolfe, 23, was spotted on June 3 "wearing body armor and a law enforcement duty belt and carrying a baton" as he tried to enter a home improvement store in St. Paul, Minnesota.
 Wolfe had previously worked as a security guard at the store, but was "fired earlier that day after referring to social media posts about stealing items from the Third Precinct," the DOJ said.

+Minneapolis Mayor Jacob Frey had ordered the Third Precinct evacuated, drawing a rebuke from the president; Frey was later booed away by protesters for not agreeing to defund the police entirely.

 Upon his arrest, Wolfe was allegedly wearing multiple items stolen from the Third Precinct, including "body armor, a police-issue duty belt with handcuffs, an earphone piece, baton, and knife" -- and Wolfe's name was "handwritten in duct tape on the back of the body armor."

 Authorities later recovered a "riot helmet, 9mm pistol magazine, police radio, and police issue overdose kit" from Wolfe.
 He allegedly confessed to throwing a barrel into the fire at the police station.

 Meanwhile, in Orlando on May 31, 36-year-old John Wesley Mobley, Jr., was "forced to stop his vehicle because of passing protestors," the DOJ said.
 At that point, authorities said, Mobley exited the car and pulled out "what appeared to be a law enforcement badge, waved it at the protestors, and stated something to the effect of 'Do you want to get arrested?
 Do you want to go to jail?'"
-In response, a protestor purportedly responded, “He’s a Marshal!”

 Officers later heard Mobley was causing a disturbance with a gun in his waistband, and arrested him.
 He allegedly was holding a BB gun replica of a Glock pistol, not a real firearm, as well as metal handcuffs and a silver badge with the words "United States Marshal."
-He has two prior convictions for impersonating law enforcement.

 In St. Louis, the feds used social media forensics to track down 19-year-old Devante Coffie, who allegedly broke into the Southside Pawn Shop and stole 32 handguns and two long guns.
 Coffie "cut himself on the broken glass of the window that had been used to enter the building," the DOJ said.